Case Manager, Social Services Salary

 Popular Employer Salaries for Case Manager, Social Services

-The Salvation Army, Department of Human Services, Department of Social Services, Catholic Charities, and Department of Child Services are some prominent firms with considerable interest in employing a large team of Social Services Case Managers.
-Although Department of Human Services leads the field in pay with a median salary of $45K, employees there receive a wide spread of salaries, from $34K on the low end all the way up to $71K at the top.
+Dominating the field, The Salvation Army, Department of Human Services, Department of Social Services, Catholic Charities, and Department of Child Services are top firms with a reputation for hiring a great number of Social Services Case Managers.
+Department of Human Services offers the largest salaries in town ($45K on average), but the considerable range in workers' salaries creates a rather varied pay scale that stretches from $34K to $71K.

 Popular Skills for Case Manager, Social Services